 Date of Authorship for this Version

 Reisman, W. Michael, "The Resistance in Afghanistan is Engaged in a War of National Liberation" (1987).
 Faculty Scholarship Series.
-Paper 755.
+755.